Pedestrian & Bystander Injuries Near Construction Zones

 Clients with legal representation receive settlements that are nearly 3.5 times higher than those negotiated without an attorney.

 It is a simple truth that the potential for litigation, and ultimately trial, is the primary force that drives settlement value and holds profit-motivated insurance companies accountable.
 This is an unavoidable reality not just accepted, but embraced, by SC Injury Law.
 We understand that while most clients would prefer to avoid litigation whenever favorable resolution can be negotiated (and the vast majority of cases settle), we are also prepared to go the distance should insurance companies attempt to unfairly exert their extensive resources in negotiations.
-It is through this reputation and dedication that SC Injury Law's approach helps to reduce the possibility of prolonged litigation without compromising the client's recovery.

 In the courtroom, every case depends on the ability to present clear, well-substantiated arguments backed by admissible evidence and sound legal precedent.
 SC Injury Law approaches each matter with meticulous trial preparation - structuring and solidifying every legal argument to withstand cross-examination, judicial scrutiny, and potential appellate review.
-With a sharp focus on precision and strategy and the resources and experience to apply it, every case is built to meet the highest legal standards and designed to minimize uncertainty.

 The art of persuasion is rooted in credibility, consistency, and simplicity.
 Billy learned early in his professional career that power flows to the most reasonable voice in the room - which is a principle applied by SC Injury Law at every stage of civil advocacy.